Nyakki-Labs-0x420/sslpwn/README.md

 ## Features

-- Scan mode that checks all eleven vulnerabilities concurrently using a configurable thread pool.
+- Scan mode that checks all eleven vulnerabilities concurrently using asyncio and aiohttp for non-blocking I/O.
 - Interactive prompt to start exploitation after scanning (can be skipped with `-y`).
 - Full exploit implementations that recover user-supplied test cookies or tokens.
 - Adaptive rate-limiting evasion with exponential backoff, VPN rotation, browser fingerprint swapping, and per-profile TLS client certificate generation.